-- Tutor Settling in period, general issues and concerns - Subject teacher Subject related issues - Head of Year Issues that are unresolvable by the tutor or subject teacher - Student services If your child feels unwell, needs medical assistance, needs to phone home - Prefects Getting lost, general questions about school, bullying - The School Link Nurse and counselling are by referral only, by student or parent request - SEND Mr Dan, the school SENCO is available to help with any SEND questions
+- Tutor Settling in period, general issues and concerns - Subject teacher Subject-related issues - Head of Year Issues that are unresolvable by the tutor or subject teacher - Student Services If your child feels unwell, needs medical assistance, is unsure of a lesson. - Prefects Getting lost, general questions about school, bullying - The School Link Nurse (Weekly Drop-in Sessions on a Tuesday) - Finance Anything financial including buses

-Who to contact about.....?
+Who to contact?